LucaWolf/ShakesPmon/README.md

 # ShakesPmon
-Shakespeare translator of characters' description
+Shakespeare translator of characters' description.

+## Build and usage
+- Install Go language.
+- Clone the repository and build: go build
+- Run as: ./ShakesPmon